mez-FMDA/test2/docs/Market_Facilitator/Flexibility_Market_Rules_Development/Evolution_of_the_Standard_Agreement/readme.md

-# Vision for the Standard Agreement
+# Evolution of the Standard Agreement

 **See the latest updates on our work to improve the common legal framework for flexibility services**